JetBrains/kotlin/FAQ.md

 ### Q: Why do I see `InvalidMutabilityException`?

 A: It likely happens, because you are trying to mutate a frozen object.
-Object could transfer to the frozen state either explicitly, as objects reachable from objects on which `konan.worker.freeze` is called, or implicitly (i.e. reachable from `enum` or global singleton object - see next question).
+Object could transfer to the frozen state either explicitly, as objects reachable from objects on which `kotlin.native.concurrent.freeze` is called, or implicitly (i.e. reachable from `enum` or global singleton object - see next question).